andraugust/andraugust.github.io/thermo-1.md

 $$

-and then take the exponent of the series to recover the approximation for $$f(x)$$.
+and then exponentiate to recover the approximation for $$f(x)$$.

 OK back to the physics... because $$u$$ can have any value from $$0$$ to $$U$$, the width of $$\Omega$$ relative to the energy scale is $$1/\sqrt{N}$$.
 This means that if there are $$10^{23}$$ particles in the system, only about $$10^{-10}\%$$ of possible energy divisions have a reasonable likelihood of occurring, and those divisions are all centered around $$U/2$$.
 In other words, thermal equilibrium is very, very stable.

 ## The Energy of a Single Particle

-In the section on temperature I described two systems exchanging energy and treated the systems like they operated on similar energy scales.
-But often times one system is so much larger than the other that the energy it gains or loses is negligible compared to the smaller system.
+In the section on temperature I described two systems exchanging energy, treating them as if they operate on similar energy scales.
+But sometimes one system is so much larger than the other that the energy it gains or loses during an interaction is negligible compared to the smaller system and its overall energy.

 For example, if the smaller system is a single atom in a gas and the larger system is the rest of the gas, the single atom will exchange energy with the gas through random collisions, but the energy change of the gas is approximately zero relative to its total energy.
 Let's see if we can derive the energy distribution of a single atom (or whatever the small system may be) in this context.